 - Peter - racist who had to be publicly called out and corrected by Paul.

 - Paul: dragged both men and women off to jail for believing in Jesus.
 He also held the coats of the Pharisees who stoned Stephen, the first martyr of the faith.

 - The Disciples - all but John deserted Jesus when He was being tried and crucified.

 Your grief over your past mistakes assures me that you are close to the Lord and that your salvation is secure.
+This might sound weird but the fact that you struggle with sin is proof that God is working on your heart.
+In a sense, the ability to know our sin is bad and to fight against it is a gift.
 John 10:27-30 says,